LET ME STATE THIS AS SIMPLY AS POSSIBLE:

-Joel 2:31 is one of many examples of this problem: It foretells of momentous cosmic disturbances which occur BEFORE the Day of the Lord:
+Joel 2:31 is one of many examples of this problem: It prophecies of momentous cosmic disturbances BEFORE the Day of the Lord:

 "The sun will be turned to darkness and the moon to blood before the coming of the great and dreadful day of the LORD."

-The only option left to PreTrib is to now try to argue that the rapture occurs before the 70th Week AND these cosmic events!
+The only option left to PreTrib is to now try to argue that the rapture occurs before the 70th Week of Daniel AND these cosmic events.
 They arbitrarily place the rapture not only before the day of the Lord...but as an afterthought, also place the rapture before these cosmic disturbances as well.

 THEN...they have to go back over to Matthew 24 where there are these identically described cosmic disturbances...and try to argue that these are a different set of cosmic phenomena!
-And this, even though Jesus is there quoting the exact same Old Testament passages (Isaiah 13:10 and Isaiah 34:4) that clearly are connected to the Joel 2:31 passage and describing the same cosmic events.
+And this, even though Jesus is there quoting the exact Old Testament passages (Isaiah 13:10 and Isaiah 34:4) which are clearly connected to the Joel 2:31 passage and thus are obviously describing the same exact cosmic events!